-Thankfully, I got my sense of smell back partially just in time for our Paris picnic, and a dose of Indian food later cleared my sinuses back to normal.
+Thankfully, I got my sense of smell back partially just in time for my Paris picnic, and a dose of Indian food later cleared my sinuses back to normal.

 The Plate of Sizzling Korean Octopus

-And one day we were given a giant skillet of sizzling spicy octopus, each tentacle writhing over the open flame.
+And one day I was given a giant skillet of sizzling spicy octopus, each tentacle writhing over the open flame.

 Now — I like octopus.
 I like sizzling.
 I like spicy.
 I had a problem with one of the condiments, though: noodles dripped in mayonnaise.

 Mayonnaise is one of the few foods (along with Swiss cheese, sweet pickles and raw onions) that I just can’t consume without wanting to throw up.
 So, naturally, I avoided the noodles and just loaded up my lettuce with plain octopus.